CS680-SE/Implementing-Test-Case-Selection-using-BPSO-BFFA/README.md

 # BPSO Vs. BFFA
 ## Comparison between BPSO and BFFA in Test Case Selection
 We introduce a comparison study with aims to reduce test case selection using the Binary Particle Swarm Optimization (BPSO) and Binary FireFly algorithms (BFFA).<br />
-The Binary Particle Swarm Optimization algorithm is an optimistic approach that provides optimum best results in minimum time compared to BFFA that covers all possible faults.
+BPSO is an optimistic approach that provides optimum best results in minimum time compared to BFFA that covers all possible faults.
 <br />
 ## Datasets <br />
 It is a dataset that contains historical information about test case execution and their results,